 In October 2016, Italgas’ Board of Directors approved the organisation, management and control model – referred to as Model 231.
 Following a detailed risk assessment and gap analysis of all the company departments and processes, the Model 231 was then supplemented in December 2017 with a Special Part, which describes the Processes, Sensitive Activities and specific control standards relating to each type of offence.

 Model 231 is made up of an organic set of principles, rules and provisions concerning the management and control of each corporate process.
 Model 231 and the Code of Ethics, which is an integral part of it, is intended for members of the Italgas corporate bodies, management and employees, as well as those operating to achieve the company’s objectives.
 We pay great attention to implementation of the Model, in particular regarding improvement of the company procedures, employee training and the carrying out of specific control programmes.

 Legislative Decree no. 231 of 8 June 2001 introduced regulations on the administrative liability of companies: enterprises and organisations can be held liable, and consequently penalised, for offences committed or attempted by directors or employees in the interest of or to benefit the company or organisation.
 The company shall not be held liable if it has adopted and effectively implemented, before the offences were committed, suitable organisation, management and control models to prevent the offences, and if it has established a Supervisory Body in charge of supervising the operation and observance of the models.

-The Supervisory Body (SB) is appointed by the Board of Directors, after consulting with the Control, Risk and Related-Party Transactions Committee and the Board of Statutory Auditors, on the proposal of the chief executive officer and in agreement with the chairman.
+The Supervisory Body (SB) is appointed by the Board of Directors, having heard the opinion of the Control, Risk and Related-Party Transactions Committee, as well as having heard the Board of Statutory Auditors, on the proposal of the chief executive officer and in agreement with the chairman.

 The SB is tasked with supervising the operation and observation of Model 231 and taking care of its updating.
 It has independent initiative and control powers and governs its own operation through regulations.